Personal C++ notes

 tFig* opFig = (tFig*)&oSq;

-When a class derives from multiple base classes, and two or more of the base classes share a common ancestor, multiple instances of the common ancestor variables and functions are defined in the derived class.
-To avoid ambiguity, it is necessary to specify an intermediate class when referencing duplicated variables and functions.
+By default, if a class derives from multiple base classes, and if two or more of the base classes share a common ancestor, multiple instances of that ancestor will be defined in the derived class.
+To avoid ambiguity, it is necessary to specify one of the intermediate classes when referencing a duplicated variable or function.

-To avoid such duplication, the common ancestor class can be inherited as a virtual base class:
+To prevent duplication, the common ancestor can be inherited as a virtual base class by prefixing it in the intermediate class constructors with virtual:

 struct tVehi {